ikeylee123/data-analysis-agent/README.md

-# data-analysis-agent
+# AI Business Insight Copilot

-Interprise data analysis agent system based on Streamlit and LangChain
+An agentic business analysis system that transforms uploaded datasets and business documents into structured insights, visual dashboards, and citation-grounded management reports.